nimwunnan/conceptuallabor.com/_texts/how-to-use-theory.md

 If the woods are the component that behaves unexpectedly, you can go back to trusting your friend and remove her state of mind from significant consideration.

 #### Model 1.x

-*Project:* Hike to the spot your friend went to and remain aware of changes to the park

 <table style="width:83%;">
 <colgroup>